 Both of these procedures surgically alter the gums.
 A gingivectomy removes gum tissue, or gingiva, either to restore health to a mouth that has been affected by periodontal disease or for cosmetic purposes.
 At Designer Smiles, a gingivectomy can be recommended for patients with a “gummy” smile who wants to improve their smile’s appearance.

 A gingivoplasty reshapes the gums if they have an unusual shape or have not formed normally.
 It can be performed on its own or along with a gingivectomy.
 A gum graft may also be part of the procedure to add tissue to the gum line if needed.

 Since it is a surgical procedure, a local anesthetic will first be applied to keep you comfortable throughout your appointment.
 The gum tissue will be removed using a scalpel or a laser tool.
-Once the right amount of tissue has been cut away, your dentist will likely use a laser to reshape the gumline.
-Bandages and a soft, putty-like substance will be placed onto the areas to help them heal.
+Once the right amount of tissue has been cut away, Our dentist will likely use a laser to reshape the gumline.
+Bandages and a soft, putty-like substance will be placed on the areas to help them heal.